William III of Ponthieu: Life

-Born circa 1093, William was son of Robert II of Bellême and Agnes of Ponthieu.
+Born circa 1093, William was son of Robert of Bellême and Agnes of Ponthieu.
 He succeeded his father as count of Ponthieu some time between 1105 and 1111, when he alone as count made a gift to the abbey of Cluny.
-His father Robert de Bellême had turned against Henry I on several occasions, had escaped capture at the battle of Tinchebrai in 1106 commanding Duke Robert's rear guard and later, while serving as envoy for King Louis of France, he was arrested by Henry I and imprisoned for life.
+His father Robert de Bellême had turned against Henry I on several occasions, had escaped capture at the battle of Tinchebrai in 1106 commanding Duke Robert Curthose's rear guard and later, while serving as envoy for King Louis VI of France, he was arrested by Henry I and imprisoned for life.
 William was naturally driven by this to oppose King Henry.
 In June 1119, however, Henry I restored all his father's lands in Normandy.
-In 1124, William and his brother-in-law, Hugh II, Duke of Burgundy, dispatched forces to Reims to support their overlord, King Louis VI of France, in his conflict with Emperor Henry V.
+In 1124, William and his brother-in-law, Duke Hugh II of Burgundy, dispatched forces to Reims to support their overlord, King Louis VI of France, in his conflict with Emperor Henry V.

 Sometime prior to 1126, William resigned the county of Ponthieu to his son Guy but retained the title of count.
 In 1127, William gave land located in the present-day department of Manche to the abbey of Saint-Sauveur-le-Vicomte, which had never been supported by his family.
 During 1135, he was repeatedly called to King Henry I's court, but due to the fate of his father, William was fully aware of the dangers of visiting and chose to decline the invitation.
 By September, he had returned to his Manceau estates, whereupon, Henry I again confiscated all his Norman lands.
-William responded by joining count Geoffrey Plantagenet, Count of Anjou, in his invasion of Normandy after Henry I's death.
+William responded by joining Count Geoffrey V of Anjou in his invasion of Normandy after Henry I's death.
 With the on-going civil war between Matilda, Geoffrey's wife, and her cousin, Stephen of Blois, William's lands were placed under interdict by bishop of Sées.
 William fought alongside Geoffrey in the Norman campaign in September of 1136, but they had to retreat.
 By 1137, he retired from Norman ducal politics, instead founding Saint-Andre-en-Gouffern and Notre-Dame de Persiegne, a Cistercian abbey.

 Following his son, Guy's death on crusade in 1147, William wrote to his grandson, newly appointed count John, urging him, for the sake of his father's soul, to return property to the priory of Abbeville.

-In March 1166, William and his grandson, John I, Count of Ponthieu (d.
-1191), rebelled; opposing commands of Queen Eleanor of Aquitaine, wife of King Henry II of England, who was regent over Normandy while Henry was campaigning in Wales.
+In March 1166, William and his grandson Count John I of Ponthieu (d.
+1191) rebelled; opposing commands of Queen Eleanor, who ruled Normandy while her husband, King Henry II of England, was campaigning in Wales.
 William and John's rebellion, largely ineffective and short-lived, cost them their castles of Alençon and La Roche Mabille, which Henry took through mere intimidation.
 William, in particular, lost lands in both England and Normandy, which represented the political shift that had occurred as a result of Henry’s growing influence.

 William died in 1171 and was buried at Notre-Dame de Persiegne.